 From 2 to 6.5 million children come home from school to empty houses.
 Some estimate the number at 10 million.
 If this latter figure is correct, it would be a quarter of this nation's school population.
 Thirty-two million children have mothers working outside the home.
 The television has become the babysitter and the telephone the lifeline to the parents.
-Children suffer from lack of security.
-They are lonely, bored and scared.
+Children suffer from a lack of security.
+They are lonely, bored, and scared.
 The Newark Fire Department reports that one out of every six calls involves children alone at home.

 It is a shame and a disgrace the way children are being abused and ignored.
 No wonder they see only death as the light at the end of the tunnel.

 The cure is in restoring the home as God would have it.
-All of the aforementioned causes of suicides are related to the home.
+All of the aforementioned causes of suicide are related to the home.
 These untimely deaths reflect the failure of parents to prepare their children for life.
 The majority of young people are not taught the true values of life nor the lessons to be learned from failure.
 When failures come, there is no one to look to for support.
 The parents are doing their own thing.

 The family is the unit of society.
 It is the strength and the stability of the nation, and the critical center of social force.
-The home should be an atmosphere of love, interest, care, concern, sacrifice, trust and respect.
-The parents should provide their children with discipline, encouragement, praise, support and security.
+The home should be an atmosphere of love, interest, care, concern, sacrifice, trust, and respect.
+The parents should provide their children with discipline, encouragement, praise, support, and security.

 "And, ye fathers, provoke not your children to wrath: but nurture them in the chastening and admonition of the Lord" (Ephesians 6:4).
 We are not to dishearten our children without cause and purpose.
 "Bring(ing) them up" begins early and is continuous action (Proverbs 22:26).
 We "nurture" them by feeding them the Word of God (I Peter 2:2).
 We establish them and make straight paths for their feet by admonishing them (Deuteronomy 6:4-7).
 Our young people must be taught the meaning of life.